demisto/content/Packs/Wiz/Integrations/Wiz/Wiz_description.md

 ## Steps to follow
 - Navigate to [service accounts](https://app.wiz.io/settings/service-accounts) to create a Service Account
+- Take note of the **Authentication Endpoint** shown on the screen.
+You'll need to use that in the Wiz Integration setup in XSOAR
 - Click on Add Service Account
 - Scope the permissions for least privilege access:
     - **Resources** > **read:resources**